-Aside from the primary export of Myanmar -- garments, which is discussed below -- there is an increase of exports in other sectors.
-This is mainly due to the reinstatement of EBA in Myanmar and partly because of the EU reform in 2011.
+Aside from the primary export of Myanmar - garments, which is discussed below - there is an increase of exports in other sectors.
+This is mainly due to the reinstatement of EBA in the country and partly because of the European Union reform in 2011.